 We love maps and are happy to buy them, but the problem is that, to be detailed enough, they have to cover a fairly small area, and you can soon end up with a house full of maps for places you’ll never go to again.

 So, is a map app the answer?
-A note from the German developers of Komoot landed in the Campfire Magazine inbox at just the right time and spurred us into having a look at what’s available.
+A note from Viewranger arrived in our inbox at just the right time, so we decided to check out the options.